Skip to Main Content

 When should I take my dog to the vet for an eye infection?

-You should take your dog to the vet if you notice any symptoms of an eye infection that you are concerned about or that do not improve or worsen over a couple of days.
-Additionally, if there is a significant increase in the amount of discharge, if the discharge is green or yellow, if there is severe redness or swelling around the eye, or if your dog is more lethargic than usual or shows signs of pain, you should take your dog to the vet.
+Additionally, if there is a significant increase in the amount of discharge, if the discharge is green or yellow, if there is severe redness or swelling around the eye, or if your dog is more lethargic than usual, you should take your dog to the vet.

-Any time you notice symptoms of an eye infection, it is always better to contact your vet to ask for advice and if you should bring your dog in for an exam.
 The earlier an infection or other eye condition is diagnosed and treated, the sooner treatment can start.
 Early treatment may also reduce your dog's risk of long-term complications like vision loss or blindness.

-Treatment options for your dog's eye infection will vary depending on the underlying cause.
-Your vet will develop a treatment plan that may include a combination of topical and oral medications such as eye drops, antibiotics or anti-inflammatory drugs to reduce inflammation, a single topical medication.
-For more severe cases, your vet may prescribe oral medications or surgery.
+Your vet will develop a treatment plan that may include a combination of topical and oral medications such as eye drops, antibiotics or anti-inflammatory drugs to reduce inflammation, or a single topical medication.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.